 How to choose the right radiator for your room

-Before you make a firm decision about your designer radiators, you need to make sure they will satisfy the heat requirements of the room they are intended for.
+Use our BTU calculator before you make a firm decision about your designer radiators.
+Make sure they will satisfy the heat requirements of the room they are intended for.
 Selecting a radiator with insufficient heat output means that the room never reaches its optimum temperature, leaving you with a cold and uninviting space.
-Choosing a radiator with too high a heat output could result in you having to pay more in heating bills than necessary.
+Choosing a radiator with too high a heat output could result in having to pay more in heating bills than necessary.

 Calculating the correct BTU output for your room is essential to help you make an informed decision for the radiators in your home.
 Of course, it is also possible to combine several radiators to achieve the required BTU level.